chef-boneyard/chef-rfc/new/rfc-for-hugs.md

 ## Specification

 When approaching another Chef Community Member that you wish to engage in a hug.
-In order to comply with the already existing Chef Community Guidelines and Code of Conduct at various community events.
-You must seek permission from the other community member by either verbally or physically indicating that you wish to hug them.
+To comply with the already existing Chef Community Guidelines and Code of Conduct at various community events, you must seek permission from the other community member by either verbally or physically indicating that you wish to hug them.

 An example, but not limited to, of a verbal indication for permission to hug is to ask "Can I give you a hug?" or "Can we hug?"
-The other party will then respond with verbal consent; for example "Yes, we can" or "Yes, you may."
+The other party should then respond with verbal statement; for example "Yes, we can" or "Yes, you may." is a positive reaction, whereas
+"No, Thank you." or "No, thanks" are considered negative reactions.

 An example, but not limited to, of a physical indication for permission to hug is spread your arms apart from your body.
 The other party can indicate permission by repeating the same physical expression to provide consent.